actions/setup-java/docs/advanced-usage.md

     architecture: x64
 ```

-This will generate a Toolchains entry with the following values: `version: 1.6`, `vendor: jkdfile`, `id: Oracle_1.6`.
+This will generate a Toolchains entry with the following values: `version: 1.6`, `vendor: jdkfile`, `id: Oracle_1.6`.

 ### Modifying The Toolchain Vendor For JDKs

 Each JDK provider will receive a default `vendor` using the `distribution` input value but this can be overridden with the `mvn-toolchain-vendor` parameter as follows.

 ```yaml